-Planet over Profit: take action this summer
+Planet over Profit: Summer action guide

-This guide will help you design your own summer activity, or even calendar of activities, to build local support for the Planet over Profit campaign.
+This guide will help you design your own activity, or even calendar of activities, to build local support for the Planet over Profit campaign.

 UK companies are profiting from supply chains that destroy precious forests worldwide, threaten wildlife and violate the rights of local communities.
 Whether it's timber for furniture, soy for animal feed, or palm oil in processed foods, we're often unknowingly buying products with devastating environmental and human impacts.